spurcell/docs/docs/model.md

 # The Lo Model of Distributed Computation

+*Lo is a language for specifying the behavior of a network of independent, isolated ("shared-nothing"), services communicating asynchronously.
+Here's what that means.*

+--

 A message is sent to an address.

 After traveling some distance in space and time, the message is delivered to a queue.